Adam27X/DigitalCosmic/README.md

 Open the CMake GUI on Windows.
 Fill in the "Where is the source code:" text box with a path to the root of a checkout of the repository.
 Create a directory called 'build' under that directory and fill in the "Where to build the binaries:" with a path to this newly created directory.

 Click configure, then assuming that succeeds click generate.
 Assuming the generation succeeds you can open the project in Visual Studio and then find 'client' in the Solution Explorer.
 Right-click client and choose Build to actually compile the code.
+Be sure to build it in "Release" mode so that the binary can be shared.

 ### Unix